This article about what Sierra Leonean students need to know about the UK was published by the Great British Mag content team on 9 August, 2019

 4) You can get a free walk-in medical care

+You might be wondering, what do the NHS do?
 The National Health Service is funded by the British government and almost all of its services are free.
 If you are feeling poorly you can go to a walk-in clinic and see a doctor without having to arrange an appointment in advance.
 You may have to pay for your own medicine, but it shouldn’t cost very much.

 5) Many Brits don’t know much about Sierra Leone